lspector/pucks/README.md

 Students should see if they can change the definition of the user agent (in src/pucks/agents/user/clj) to get it to survive indefinitely.

+## Blog

+A blog for pucks-related posts, including videos, can be found at [http://blog4pucks.blogspot.com](http://blog4pucks.blogspot.com).

 ## Description

 Pucks are flat.